Applying to Doctoral Studies at Turku School of Economics

 Turku School of Economics offers the following postgraduate degrees: Doctor of Science in Economics and Business Administration, Doctor of Philosophy and Doctor of Social Sciences.
 The application periods are in accordance with the application periods of University of Turku Graduate School (UTUGS).
 The application period is twice a year: in spring term and in autumn term.

-In both Doctoral Programmes, the applicants must fulfill the admission and eligibility criteria of Turku School of Economics that can be found from this webpage.
+In all Doctoral Programmes, the applicants must fulfill the admission and eligibility criteria of Turku School of Economics that can be found from this webpage.
 The selection criteria are used in order to ensure that the applicants with different educational backgrounds have the necessary abilities to successfully complete academic postgraduate studies.

 In addition to the selection criteria of Turku School of Economics, Doctoral Programmes have their own application enclosure requirements so applicants must follow carefully the instructions of the Doctoral Programme they are applying to.
 They publish a call for applications before each application period that can be found from the webpages of the Doctoral Programme: